happywatch/SKTRings/README.md

 ring.arcEnd = 0.67 // decimal percentage of circumference, usually 0...1
 ```

+You use the `arcEnd` property to fill the value of the ring.
+Use a decimal percentage of the circumference from `0.0` to `1.0`.
+Values greater than `1.0` will loop over the top of the ring.
+The default value is `0.0`.

 ### Adjusting thickness

 <img src="http://i.imgur.com/Ebk7LF1.png" alt="Thick ring chart" width="154" />